 All first-year, first-time probationary students must take SL 1020 Academic Skills Seminar.
 The seminar consists of eight one-hour sessions, meeting once a week and take on a pass/fail basis.
 SL 1020 helps students develop and enhance an awareness of their individual learning styles, study skills and time management techniques so they may become more successful students and return to good academic standing.
-Topics include establishing a mindset for success, discussing career opportunities, setting goals, managing time, overcoming procrastination, learning study and test-taking skills, and self assessing.
-SL 1020 is structured in small, interactive group sessions designed to support students as they develop strategies for academic success.
+Topics include establishing a mindset for success, setting goals, managing time, overcoming procrastination, learning study and test-taking skills, and self assessing.
+SL 1020 is structured in small, interactive group sessions, along with scheduled individual meetings, designed to support students as they develop strategies for academic success.

 |Semester||Minimum Cumulative GPA|